kryptokrona/kryptokrona-docs/docs/developer/api/Legacy-Wallet-RPC-API.md

 ### Configuration and instantiation

-To make a JSON RPC request to your TurtleCoin RPC Wallet you should use a POST request that looks like this:
+To make a JSON RPC request to your TurtleCoin RPC Wallet you should use a GET request that looks like this:

 `http://<service address>:<service port>/json_rpc`